Updated: 7 days ago

 The power of observation

 This situation might be sounding quite familiar, and it is more common, even in mild anxiety, than you may think.
 The biggest problem is being aware because anxiety itself, is so often hidden away from view due to the stigma and often embarrassment.
-Thus requiring an astute observer to recognise when it arrives in behaviours that are essentially often not obvious.
+This requires an astute observer to recognise when it arrives in behaviours that are essentially often not obvious.

 Common behaviours are disconnection from others like withdrawal, absenteeism from work caused by a desire to avoid the whole situation or even a brash laissez-faire attitude.
 This can make the person appear to not care at all, whilst in reality, they could be internalising their anxiety completely.
 This is potentially unhealthy and a ticking time bomb that is likely to explode at any time.